 Canine Cookies are cooked slowly until all the moisture is removed and they are completely dry.
 The shelf life should be at least 6 months.

-Dogs love these treats, so I don't think you'll have to worry about them becoming stale.
+Dogs love these cookies, so I don't think you'll have to worry about them becoming stale.

 What is the Shelf Life of the Frozen Canine Cookie Dough?

-My Frozen Canine Cookie Dough dog treats can be eaten as soon as they thaw It is your choice if you wish to cook them slightly, as there are no ingredients that need to be cooked prior to consumption.
-They are designed for those dogs missing teeth and want a soft version of my Canine Cookies.
+Our Frozen Canine Cookie Dough can be eaten as soon as they thaw It is your choice if you wish to cook them slightly, as there are no ingredients that need to be cooked prior to consumption.
+They are designed for those dogs missing teeth and want a soft version of our Canine Cookies.
 If you keep them frozen and thaw them as you need them, shelf life should not be an issue.

 Are There any Side Effects from these Canine Cookies?

 E.V.A. is considered a food supplement and there are no drug related side effects.
-However, some foods don't always agree with us and can upset our stomach or cause us to have diarrhea.
-If your dog develops diarrhea, please stop using these cookies.
-There must be something in the E.V.A. that does not agree with your dog's digestive system.
+However, not all foods always agree with us and can upset our stomach or cause us to have diarrhea.
+If your dog develops diarrhea, please stop using these cookies, there must be something in the E.V.A. that does not agree with your dog's digestive system.

-If you have purchased enough cookies for one of my suggested plans and this occurs, please contact me.
+If you have purchased enough cookies for our Suggested Arthritis Plan and this occurs, please contact me.
 We will make arrangements for you to return the unopened bags of cookies and refund your money.